better futures

 Region: United Kingdom

-HU is deeply honoured to find our team has been short listed for the Grenfell Tower Memorial.
-With thanks to project partners New South and fellow project codesigners Bao Dang Studio, Black Females in Architecture and Atelier Solstice.
+HU is deeply honoured to find our team has been shortlisted as codesigners for the Grenfell Tower Memorial.
+With thanks to project partners New South and fellow project codesigners Black Females in Architecture, FBM Architects and Atelier Solstice.

 We are humbled by the responsibility of the task and aim to serve the Grenfell Community to the best of our ability moving forward.